HongyuJerryWang/LGP-Tutorials/Programming Tutorials/Tutorial 2 - Custom Operators/README.md

 }
 ```

-We determine whether an insertion or a deletion should be performed, by the probabilities given to them.
+We determine whether an insertion or a deletion should be performed, by the probabilities given to them:

 ```
 val mutationType = if (random.nextDouble() < this.insertionRate) {